100 Phenomenal Poetry Prompts To Inspire Your Writing

 - Write a poem which takes place in a time of transition.
 On the bus home, in the moment between being awake and falling asleep, the day before starting a new job…

 - If you were to create your own Coat of Arms, what would it look like?
-Consider what animal, what kind of plant/flower, what colours etc you would include.
+Consider what animal, what kind of plant/flower, and what colours etc you would include.
 Write a poem describing the details and what they represent.

 - Write a poem about a secret.